Tití Me Preguntó

 "Tití Me Preguntó" (English: "Auntie Asked Me") is a song by Puerto Rican rapper Bad Bunny.
+Tití is a colloquial term in Puerto Rico for an aunt.
 The song samples "No Te Puedo Olvidar" by the Dominican musician Antony "El Mayimbe" Santos, which can be heard throughout the song.
 It was originally released on May 6, 2022, by Rimas Entertainment as the fourth track of Bad Bunny's fifth studio album Un Verano Sin Ti (2022) before being released on June 1, 2022, as the second single from the album.
-The song was written by Bunny with MAG handling the production.
+The song was written by Bad Bunny with MAG handling the production.
 The genre-fusing shapeshifting song combines elements of Dominican dembow, Latin trap, psychedelia, and bachata.
 The song was acclaimed by music critics, with Rolling Stone magazine ranking it as the best song of 2022.

 Promotion and release

 On May 2, 2022, Bad Bunny announced his fifth studio album, Un Verano Sin Ti, on which "Tití Me Preguntó" appears at number four on the tracklist.
 On May 6, 2022, "Tití Me Preguntó" was released alongside the rest of Un Verano Sin Ti through Rimas Entertainment before releasing it on June 1, 2022, as the third single from the album upon the release of its music video on YouTube.